What’s New in 2026

 Recordkeeping

 Missouri employers must keep specific employee and payroll records for at least 3 years.
-These include employees’:
+Required details include the following:

 - Names and addresses.